cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

 .. java:method::  Cloudlet addOnUpdateProcessingListener(EventListener<CloudletVmEventInfo> listener)
    :outertype: Cloudlet

-   Adds a listener object that will be notified every time when the processing of the Cloudlet is updated in its \ :java:ref:`Vm`\ .
+   Adds a Listener object that will be notified every time the processing of the Cloudlet is updated in its \ :java:ref:`Vm`\ .

    :param listener: the listener to add